SoftUni-Internal/interactive-content/EN/00-Introduction-To-Databases/07-Workbench-Installation-Windows.md

 # Installation Guidelines

-This document consists of guidelines for installing **MySQL server**.
+This document consists of guidelines for installing **MySQL server** on Windows.

 You can download the installation file for Windows from [here](https://dev.mysql.com/downloads/installer/).